KasparEtter/ef1p/pages/internet/internet.md

 determines on the network layer on which link to forward the packet, and then wraps the packet according to the protocol spoken on that link.
-Link layer protocols typically detect [bit errors](https://en.wikipedia.org/wiki/Bit_error) caused by noise, interference, distortion and faulty synchronization.
+Link layer protocols typically detect [bit errors](https://en.wikipedia.org/wiki/Bit_error) caused by noise, interference, distortion, and faulty synchronization.
-If several devices want to send a packet over the same medium at the same time, the signals collide and the packets must be retransmitted after a randomly chosen [backoff period](https://en.wikipedia.org/wiki/Exponential_backoff).
+If several devices want to send a packet over the same medium at the same time, the signals collide, and the packets must be retransmitted after a randomly chosen [backoff period](https://en.wikipedia.org/wiki/Exponential_backoff).

 <details markdown="block">